certainlyakey/hammerspoon-config/README.md

 ### Text expansion

 Basic text expansion with full support for UTF-8.
-The abbreviations and expansions are defined in `text-expander-snippets.lua` (needs to be created, see [`text-expander-snippets.example.lua`](https://github.com/certainlyakey/hammerspoon-config/blob/main/text-expander-snippets.example.lua)).
+The abbreviations and expansions are defined in `config/text-expander-snippets.lua` (needs to be created, see [`text-expander-snippets.example.lua`](https://github.com/certainlyakey/hammerspoon-config/blob/main/text-expander-snippets.example.lua)).
 It has support for automatically selecting last N characters in the expanded phrase (`select` param), placing cursor at N position from end (`moveLeft` param), as well as expanding according to the case of the abbreviation (`caseMode = 0` - strict case match, `caseMode = 1` - ignore abbreviation case, `caseMode = 2` - follow abbreviation case).

 ### Toggle keyboard layout by pressing a modifier key